dazinator/Dotnettency/README.md

             services.Configure<TenantMappingOptions<int>>(configSection);
 ```

-Sometimes, whilst your system is in "Setup Mode" for example, you may want disregard the mapping and always map to an absolute KEY - for example that can then be used to
+Sometimes, whilst your system is in "Setup Mode" for example, you may want override the usual way of initialising the tenant shell for the tenant, and perhaps instead initialise a tenant
-identify a special "system setup" tenant.
-You can achieve this kind of logic by using the overload to pass your custom derived implemenation:
+shell with a hardcode "System Setup" tenant, and you want to intialise that in a way that doesn't touch any services yet to be configured during the setup process, such as database connection strings etc.
+Once setup has been complete, you'd then like for your tenant shells to be initialised using all the dependencies now avialable to them.
+You can override the strategy used to the initialise a tenant like so:

 ```

-  .MapFromHttpContext<int, SystemSetupIdentifierFactory>((m) =>
+         .IdentifyFromHttpContext<int>((m) =>
                         {
-                            m.MapRequestHost()
+                            m.IdentifyWith<SystemSetupIdentifierFactory>() //override the default identifier factory with one that can use our SystemSetupOptions to map to a special -1 tenant when in setup mode.
+                             .MapRequestHost()
                              .WithMapping((tenants) =>
                              {
                                  tenants.Add(1, "t1.foo.com", "t1.foo.uk");
                              })
                              .UsingDotNetGlobPatternMatching()
-                             .Initialise((key) =>
+                             .OverrideInitialise((key) =>
                              {
-                                 var tenant = new Tenant() { Id = key, Name = "Test" };
                                  if (key == -1)
                                  {
-                                     // our custom SystemSetupIdentifierFactory always overrides the mapped tenant key and sets it to -1 when the system is in setup mode. tenant.IsSystemSetup = true;
+                                     // alternative implementation of MappedTenantShellFactory with no dependencies injected that touch unconfigured services such as database etc.
+                                     // This implemenation, because we are in System Setup mode, will just construct a tenant without querying database etc, and sets special flag. return typeof(SystemSetupMappedTenantShellFactory);
                                  }
+                                 return null; // don't override - default Initialise will be used.
+                             })
+                             .Initialise((key) =>
+                             {
+                                 var tenant = new Tenant() { Id = key, Name = "Test" };
+                                 Assert.NotEqual(-1, tenant.Id); // shouldn't ever be -1, as we are overriden by above in that case.
                                  return Task.FromResult(tenant);
                              });
                         });

 ```

+First, we've called `IdentifyWith` so that we can override the default identifier, and use our custom one: `SystemSetupIdentifierFactory` which will return a key of -1 our platform setup options `IsSetupComplete` flag is false.
-.. and you could implement `SystemSetupIdentifierFactory` like this:
+We implemented that like this:

 ```
      public class SystemSetupIdentifierFactory : MappedHttpContextTenantIdentifierFactory<Tenant, int>